mru00/sshshare/README.md

 install missing dependencies, as ./configure requires. to cut it short:

-     sudo apt-get install libboost-regex-dev libboost-filesystem-dev libxerces-c-dev xsdcxx
+     sudo apt-get install libboost-regex-dev libboost-filesystem-dev libxerces-c-dev xsdcxx libgtk2.0-dev

+     ./configure
      make

-After running it the first time, an example configuration file will be created at `$HOME/.sshshare\_config.xml`
+After running it the first time, an example configuration file will be created at `$HOME/.sshshare_config.xml`

-Kill, yes, kill the current runnning instance, and edit the configuration files to your needs (username and server are required)
+Kill, yes, kill the current runnning instance, and edit the configuration files to your needs (username and server are required).

 Screenshots